 - Hereditary bony or soft tissue conditions within the foot that disrupt normal walking patterns.
 This causes the foot to “unlock” allowing the arch to fall closer to the ground.

-- Abnormal muscle length
+- Abnormal muscle length or weak muscles.

 - Abnormal leg rotations

 - Poor pelvic alignment causing leg length difference

 - Spinal conditions (e.g. Scoliosis)

 The result of pronation can vary from patient to patient but it should be noted that this abnormal force on the body is a major contributor of a myriad of bony and soft tissue problems; often leading to pain!